 "I have been doing the '4-phase model QFD' process for over 15 years, leading QFD workshops and DFSS projects and earning a Six Sigma Black Belt.
 Why should I need to start all over from the QFD Green Belt® level?
 Why can’t I jump in the QFD Black Belt® program?"

-Often, sending some employees to a public QFD Green Belt® Course and QFD Black Belt® Course is a good way for companies to find about how QFD may fit in their project and business.
-The attendees are encouraged to bring a part of their marketing data, if feasible, so that they can begin applying QFD tools on their actual work project in the class (no need to reveal confidential data), rather than learning from a fictitious example. (see upcoming public courses)
+The attendees of these courses are encouraged to bring a part of their marketing data, if feasible, so that they can begin applying QFD tools on their actual work project in the class (no need to reveal confidential data), rather than learning from a fictitious example. (see upcoming public courses)

 More companies are beginning to recognize the importantce of management support when they introduce a new idea such as QFD.
 We have a short management overview called QFD Gold Belt® Course that is perfect for busy executives, whose understanding and support is essential to your project success.

-Please feel free to contact us if you have questions about QFD training and implementation.
+Please feel free to contact us if you have questions about training and implementation.